 Blue Ribbon Bag Service

-There’s also a relatively new unique baggage service plan you can get.
+There’s also a unique baggage service plan you can get.
 If you’re really worried about an airline losing your bags, or dealing with the lengthy process of getting a refund, check out Blue Ribbon Bags Service (BRB).
 BRB is a New York company that, for a $5 service fee, pays $1,000 for each bag lost by the airline after four days missing—no receipts for baggage contents required.
 If you pay more, you get more.
 Paying $7.50 nets you $1,500 per bag, and $10 will earn you $2,000.

 My luggage has been lost multiple times from a variety of airlines, including American (AA), United and Air France (AF).
 The Air France incident was almost comical because I was on one of the airline’s press trips and my bag, as well as that of another journalist, was lost for a few days and even their CEO couldn’t locate it for us.
 They did give us a toiletry kit and reimbursed me about $400 for the clothes I ended up buying.
 BTW: $400 doesn’t go a long way in the south of France.